JoyZine Obama: Change

 life in the raw—the barbaric, unsavoury and vulgar aspects of life.

 life isn't all beer and skittles—a cliché meaning that life is not just a picnic.
-Colonol Nicholson wrote an article about The Citadel that appeared in Time.
+Colonel Nicholson wrote an article about The Citadel that appeared in Time.
 Its title was "Beer and Skittles".
 It said that life at The Citadel was a mixture of pleasure and hard work.

 life wasn't meant to be easy—catch-phrase popularised by a Liberal Prime Minister of Australia, Malcolm Fraser, and now used as a jocular scoff at anyone complaining of hard times.